You are here

 - Echo 360 and Kaltura video solutions

 For the complete list of tools that are integrated into Blackboard see our Academic Technology tools list.

-Access Blackboard at http://bb.wit.edu and login using your Wentworth email address as your username and your email password for the password.
+Access Blackboard at http://bb.wit.edu and log in using your Wentworth email address as your username and your email password for the password.

 Using Blackboard for face-to-face courses

-At Wentworth all instructors are urged to use Blackboard as a repository for the course syllabus and other documents as well as a grade book where students can check their grades.
+At Wentworth, all instructors are urged to use Blackboard as a repository for the course syllabus and other documents as well as a grade book where students can check their grades.
 Blackboard is also a useful place to create and send announcements to students.
-Future plans include integrating the grade center with Banner to permit easy grade upload at midterm and end of term.
+Future plans include integrating the grade center with Banner to permit easy grade upload at midterm and end of the term.